MicrosoftDocs/dynamics-365-intelligent-order-management/topics/troubleshoot-errors.md

 ### Filter order without lines in Dual write

-If a sales order does not have sales order lines
+If a sales order does not have any sales order lines, the order will be filtered from synching through dual write to avoid errors in the downstream processing.
+The error message will be surfaced in orchestration step results in IOM.